TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Connection/Index.rst

 :ref:`ConnectionPool <database-connection-pool>` by calling `->getConnectionForTable()` and handing over the table name a query should executed on.

-The class extends the basic Doctrine DBAL `Doctrine\DBAL\Connection` class and is mainly used internally within the `TYPO3 CMS` framework to establish, maintain and terminate connections to single database endpoints.
+The class extends the basic `Doctrine`:pn: DBAL `Doctrine\DBAL\Connection` class and is mainly used internally within the `TYPO3 CMS`:pn: framework to establish, maintain and terminate connections to single database endpoints.
 Those internal methods are not scope of this documentation since an extension developer usually doesn't have to deal with that.